 In the early seventies Pastor Cotteral moved on and was replaced by Pastor David James who had a great desire for the youth work and old people’s ministries, serving the old folk at the Welcome Club in Heath Hayes.
 The Sunday School grew to over a hundred children who were ferried in by minibus.
 The church also increased.

 Without a minister to care for the flock the congregation fell into decline, but with the appointment of Pastor John Tyrell in 1996 the congregation has steadily grown back to a sizeable church with a strong community and social action work.
-Mr & Mrs Betty, now retired where once part of the congregation at this time.
+Mr & Mrs Betty, now retired where again part of the congregation at this time.

 Once again the building became too small and in November 2005 an extensive extension and refurbishment of the church building was undertaken.
 This was finished in April 2006.
-The members of the congregation financed by their sacrificial giving.
-The new facilities greatly increased the church’s ability to minister to the community.
+The members of the congregation financed by their sacrificial giving. he new facilities greatly increased the church’s ability to minister to the community.

 In January 2014 the church was officially renamed as the Community Life Church.
 The church’s leadership believed that the new name encapsulated the ethos and the vision of the church.
 The name Hednesford was dropped because the building is in Heath Hayes, Cannock and the main focus of the congregation’s work was within Heath Hayes rather than neighbouring Hednesford.
 The removal of the word Pentecostal did not reflect any change in doctrine or a lessening of the emphasis of the work of the Holy Spirit.
 However we recognised that for the most part, people in the community do not know what Pentecostal means.